gabegm/gabriel/content/posts/Deploying-My-First-SpringBoot-Code-To-Production.md

 * [Java Microservices: A Practical Guide](https://www.marcobehler.com/guides/java-microservices-a-practical-guide) (~50 minutes)
   * An in-depth guide on building micro services in Java
 * [Spring Boot Tutorial](https://www.freecodecamp.org/news/spring-boot-tutorial-build-fast-modern-java-app/) (~2 hours)
-  * This is a hand-on introduction if you're not afraid of getting your hands dirty
+  * This is a hands-on introduction if you're not afraid of getting your hands dirty
 * [Data Structures](https://www.youtube.com/watch?v=RBSGKlAvoiM) (8 hours) OR [Problem Solving](https://neetcode.io/) (150 problems)
   * As you start cover all the basics, you'll probaly want to move towards grasping data structures.
 I recommend following the video course and using the problem set for practice.